EMEASO23/latin102/translation3.md

 of Hercules and his power over his subjects.
 It is very interesting that Hyginus decided to use the ablative absolute for *Iove auditore* instead of just a participle.
 This helps to make the sentence concise while placing a unique emphasis on the role of
 Jupitor in the sentence.

+D. Translation
+Hercules cleaned, in one day, the ox dung from the stable of King Augeas, with help from Jupitor.
+By letting in a river he washed away all the dung.
+Hercules brought back the  bull with which Pasiphae lay alive from the island of Crete to Mycenae.
+Hercules killed Diomedes, King of Thrace, and his four horses which fed on human flesh with the slave Abderus.
+The horses' names were Podargus, Lampon, Xanthus, and Dinus.